najid110/data-camp/README.md

 ## Members

 This work is done in the contexte of data camp for the M2 Data Science École Polytechnique.
-- Abdelghani HARRAD
+- Zakaria ECHCHAIR
-- Ahmed MERNISSI
+- Ahmed Mernissi
-- Amine ELKARI
+- Amine ELKARi
-- Mohamed ELFAKIR
 - Marouane NAJID
+- Mohamed EL FAKIR
-- Zakaria ECHCHAIR
+- Abdelghani Harrad